AnshanaM/meta-cognify/README.md

 - **Noobert:** An AI bot that simulates the Feynman Technique.
 It prompts users to explain topics in simple terms, enhancing understanding and retention.
 - **Socrabot:** An AI bot that employs the Socratic Method.
 It challenges users with probing questions, promoting critical thinking and reflection.
-- **Feedback & Analytics:** Provides detailed performance metrics and personalized feedback, highlighting strengths and areas for improvement.
+- **Feedback & Analytics:** Both bots provide detailed performance metrics and personalized feedback, highlighting strengths and areas for improvement.

 ## 🛠️ Technologies